 Except for the institution where I went to visit Lena, I rarely ever saw people with Down Syndrome while I was growing up.
 I knew they were out there, though, and soon began to seek out people like my aunt by doing volunteer work at "special schools" during the summer.
 People with disabilities seemed so hidden back then.
-It was not until my junior year in high school that I discovered there was a class for kids with developmental disabilities on our campus.
+It was not until my junior year in high school that I discovered there was a class for kids with developmental disabilities on our campus, tucked away in a portable building out near the football field.
 One day a special education teacher visited my homeroom looking for teacher's aides.
-We could earn school credit by helping out in their classroom, which had been located in a portable building out near the football field.
-Needless to say, I joined right up.
-I loved being a classroom aide with those kids.
+We could earn school credit by helping out in their classroom.
+Needless to say, I joined right up and worked with the special education students for two years in high school.

 Lisa's aunt, Lena

 At this point, community-based instruction was just becoming popular, and it was so exciting for me to take the students off campus to the store to buy an ice cream or to involve them in a school rally.
 I even babysat one developmentally disabled girl named Dana, who was close to my age, but extremely ill.
 At first my mom was worried about me getting too attached to people like Dana, and she was concerned that the people I befriended might depend on me too much.
 Eventually my family and friends learned that I was committed to the integration of people with developmental disabilities into my life and into our community, and they embraced my "special" friends with open arms.